ds-wizard/guide/docs/application/administration/settings/content/projects.rst

 Project Visibility
 ==================

-If we want to let users select visibility of their projects within the DSW instance, we can enable **Project Visibility** feature.
+If we want to let users select visibility of their projects within the |project_name| instance, we can enable **Project Visibility** feature.
 If it is disabled, the new projects will have the **Default Project Visibility** which is used when creating a new project:

 *  **Private** = the project is visible only to the users with explicit access to the project.
 * **Visible - View** = the project is visible in view-only mode to all logged-in users, i.e. all users will be able to see the project in their :ref:`projects list<project-list>` and access it (but not edit or comment anything unless they are invited with different permissions).